“Opening hearts to Christ through prayer, family-spirit, and service”

 Commencing with the incoming freshman and every grade level thereafter students will be required to provide service hours to their parish, local community and/or school.
 This is a McClancy graduation requirement for all students.
 The number of service hours will be increased incrementally as the students mature throughout their years in the school.

-Numbers of recommended hours, by grade level, are as follows:
+The numbers of recommended hours, by grade level, are as follows:

 Freshman Year – 15 hours